shiva-profnl/java_practice/Sorting/src/IterativeSorting/README.md

 ## Radix Sort:

+- **Note:** This function will only sort non-negative integers and is adviced to use when the array as numbers range equal to the length of the array and frequency of all the numbers in the array as mentioned before has good amount of frequency.

-- **Note:** Main logic of this algorithm: sort the array using counting sort for each digit, starting from the least significant digit.
+- Main logic of this algorithm: sort the array using counting sort for each digit, starting from the least significant digit.
 If there are mismatching number of digits, most significant digits of the smaller number are considered zero.

-- Functionality: Performs multiple passes of counting sort, each time on a specific digit position (units, tens, hundreds, etc.).

 - Input: Unsorted array of non-negative integers
 - Output: New sorted array